E-B-Smith/Blitz-Server/src/Status-Server/Status.md

             order by friendtable.userid;

 * Message type, message bytes in/out, response code, start/stop
-        select message, count(*), avg(elapsed) as "Avg Response Sec.", sum(bytesin) as "Bytes In", sum(bytesout) as "Bytes Out" from MessageStatTable group by message;
+        select messageType, count(*), avg(elapsed) as "Avg Response Sec.", sum(bytesin) as "Bytes In", sum(bytesout) as "Bytes Out" from ServerStatTable group by message;